 However, last week, select members of the media were invited to spend the day with Aston Martin in its DBX SUV.

-Here, the British nameplate was eager to show its hand with a country drive – complete with an opportunity for some off-roading – a task we took on without too much coercion.
+Here, the British nameplate was eager to show its hand with a country drive – complete with an opportunity for some off-roading – a task we took without coercion.

 Naturally, Robb Report was paired with the most expensive DBX iteration of the press fleet.

-Here, the $480,494 (plus on-roads) vehicle arrived in a ‘Morning Frost White’, replete with ‘Lords Red’ (a fitting cricket ball coloured leather) interior complemented by the ‘Chancellors Red’ alcantara headlining and solid walnut veneers.
+Here, the $480,494 (plus on-roads) vehicle arrived in a ‘Morning Frost White’ paint, replete with ‘Lords Red’ (a fitting cricket ball coloured leather) interior complemented by the ‘Chancellors Red’ alcantara headlining and solid walnut veneers.

-While that does read rather regal, a touch of menace was added courtesy of carbon fibre trim on the side mirrors, front splitter and rear diffuser and 22-inch ribbon satin black wheels.
+While that does read rather regal, a touch of racing menace was added courtesy of carbon fibre trim on the side mirrors, front splitter, rear diffuser and 22-inch ribbon satin black wheels.